-The SU3500 comes pre-configured with operational sounds to alert users and attendants of turnstile activity and alarm conditions.
+The SU5000 comes pre-configured with operational sounds to alert users and attendants of turnstile activity and alarm conditions.
 The sounds and alarms are played from the speakers mounted to each leg of Main and center cabinets.

 The default operational sounds can be replaced with custom sounds using LaneConfig.
-Information on configuring operational sounds can be found in the LaneConfig User Guide located on the File Management CD.
+Information on configuring operational sounds can be found in the LaneConfig User Guide located on the included File Management Utility USB drive.

+(Table 1)

-Table 1) Operational Sounds
+Operational Sounds